pingcap/docs/tispark-deployment-topology.md

 summary: Learn the deployment topology of TiSpark using TiUP based on the minimal TiDB topology.
 ---

-> **Note:**
+> **Warning:**
 >
-> TiUP cluster is still an experimental feature.
+> TiSpark support in the TiUP cluster is still an experimental feature.
 It is **NOT** recommended to use it in the production environment.

 # TiSpark Deployment Topology

 This document introduces the TiSpark deployment topology and how to deploy TiSpark based on the minimum cluster topology.

-TiSpark a thin layer built for running Apache Spark on top of TiDB/TiKV to answer the complex OLAP queries.
-It takes advantages of both the Spark platform and the distributed TiKV cluster and seamlessly glues to TiDB to provide a Hybrid Transactional/Analytical Processing (HTAP) solution to serve as a one-stop solution for both online transactions and analyses.
+TiSpark is a component built for running Apache Spark on top of TiDB/TiKV to answer complex OLAP queries.
+It brings benefits of both the Spark platform and the distributed TiKV cluster to TiDB and makes TiDB a one-stop solution for both online transactions and analytics.

 For more information about TiSpark, see [TiSpark User Guide](/tispark-overview.md).